Decomposed Prompting: A Modular Approach for Solving Complex Tasks: Case Studies

-We manually annotate CoTs and decompositions for 25 training set questions, and sample 3 prompts of 15 questions each for all approaches.
-The detailed prompts are given in the Appendix \ref{app:prompts}.
-We evaluate on the subset of bridge questions from our held-out dev questions (248/300) i.e. questions where answer for the first sub-question is needed for the second sub-question (as in our example).
-On the comparison questions in HotpotQA (e.g. ``Who is older Jeremy Horn or Renato Sobral ?''), the relevant entities are clearly mentioned in the question and do not necessitate multi-step retrieval.\footnote{We did evaluate our approach on `comparison' questions and, as expected, our performance is comparable to the NoDecomp-Ctxt baselines.}

-\textbf{Results} are presented in Fig.~\ref{fig:hotpotqa-results}.
-The NoDecomp-Ctxt models perform significantly better than No-Ctxt models in both QA (i.e. standard prompting) and CoT variants showing that external knowledge can be leveraged to improve standard and CoT based open-domain mulithop QA.
-Furthermore, our Decomp-Ctxt models are yet better at leveraging external knowledge than a strong retrieval baseline (NoDecomp-Ctxt), regardless of whether we leverage CoT jointly with our approach or not.
+We present results on all three datasets with direct QA prompts in Fig.~\ref{fig:odqa-results} with other results in App.~\ref{app:odqa}.
+The Decomp-Ctxt models performs significantly better than No-Ctxt models in all the settings showing that external knowledge can be leveraged to improve few-shot models on open-domain mulithop QA.
+Furthermore, we show that our Decomp-Ctxt models outperform the strong retrieval baseline (NoDecomp-Ctxt) in all settings except one (Codex with HotpotQA).
+Finally, we show that even with the much smaller Flan-T5-XXL model, Decomp-Ctxt outperforms all the baselines and can even achieve scores comparable to the Codex-only systems.